(800) 477-0055

 OCT Scan of Macular Schisis

-Sex-linked retinoschisis with macular splitting
+X-linked retinoschisis with macular splitting

 Sex-linked retinoschisis usually affects males due to an abnormality on the X chromosome.
 All males exhibit the retinal findings and all female carriers are unaffected.
 An affected male transmits the disorder to half of his grandsons through each of his daughters.

-How is sex-linked retinoschisis diagnosed?
+How is X-linked retinoschisis diagnosed?

 Patients usually notice central vision loss or floaters in childhood.
 The retinal changes, which affect both eyes, are detected during a dilated retinal examination and with OCT scanning.
 The central macula has radiating spokes of the split retina.
 The peripheral retina can also have elevated sheets of retinal splitting.